-N/A (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) First Floor, 25 St Stephen's Green Dublin 2, D02 XF99 Ireland (Address of principal executive offices) Jun Liu Tel: +353-1-5397938 Email: investor@pddholdings.com First Floor, 25 St Stephen's Green Dublin 2, D02 XF99 Ireland E-mail and/or Facsimile number and Address of Co inpany Contact Person) Securities registered or to be registered pursuant to o Section 12(b) of the Act.
-Title of each class Trading Symbol(s) Name of each exchange on which registered American Depositary Shares (one American depositary share representing four Class A ordinary shares, par value US\$0.000005 per share) PDD The Nasdaq Stock Market LLC (The Nasdaq Global Select Market) Class A ordinary shares, par value US\$0.00005 per share The Nasdaq Stock Market LLC (The Nasdaq Global Select Market)
+(Ma rk One)

+REGISTRATION STATEMENT PURSUANT TO SE ECTION 12(b) OR (g) OF THE SECURITIES EXC HANGE ACT OF 1934

+OR

+\boxtimes ■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2023

+OR

+TRANSITION REPORT PURSUANT TO SECTION (13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+OR

+SHELL COMPANY REPORT PURSUANT TO SEC NCF ACT OF 1934

+Date of event requiring this shell company report ande Act of 1934

+For the transition period from to

+Commission file number: 001-38591

+Commission the number.
+001-30371

+PDD Holdings Inc.

+a Exact name of Registrant as specified in its charter)

+, ,

+N/A (Translation of Registrant's name into English)

+Cayman Islands

+(Jurisdiction of incorporation or organization)

+First Floor, 25 St Stephen's Green

+Dublin 2, D02 XF99 Ireland

+(Address of principal executive offices)

+Jun Liu

+Tel: +353-1-5397938 Email: investor@pddholdings.com

+First Floor, 25 St Stephen's Green

+Dublin 2, D02 XF99 Ireland

+(Name, Telephone, E-r mail and/or Facsimile number and Address of Company Contact Person)

+Securities registered or to be registered pursuant to Sec ction 12(b) of the Act.

+Title of each class Trading Symbol(s) Name of each exchange on which registered

+American Depositary Shares (one American PDD The Nasdaq Stock Market LLC

+01 depositary share representing four Class A (The Nasdaq Global Select Market)

+O.

+Class A ordinary shares, par value US\$0.00005 per share The Nasdaq Stock Market LLC (The Nasdaq Global Select Market)

+Copologood per single (The Finding Stoom Select Hunker)

-Not for trading, but only in connection with the listing on The Nasdaq Global Select Market of American depositary shares.
+Not for trading, but only in connection with the list ting on The Nasdaq Global Select Market of American depositary shares.